rmit-wdt-fs-2021/s3677701_a1/README.txt

 Why have you used the patterns?

 Proxy - The proxy classes are responsible for caching data, and validates fields before inserting data.
-Adapter - The adapter pattern was used to provide the paging statements method which made use (or adapted) the
+Adapter - The adapter pattern was used to provide the paged bank statements method which made use (or adapted) the
         TransactionManagerProxy class.

 What advantages do they offer?